PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [Sky-T1](https://novasky-ai.github.io/posts/sky-t1/) - reasoning model that performs on par with o1-preview on popular reasoning and coding benchmarks
+- [Transformer²](https://sakana.ai/transformer-squared/) - a ML system that dynamically adjusts its weights for various tasks, by Sakana
+- [SmallThinker-3B-preview](https://huggingface.co/PowerInfer/SmallThinker-3B-Preview) - a 3 billion parameter o1-like language model designed to excel at reasoning tasks (fine-tuned from the Qwen2.5-3b-Instruct model)
 - [voyage-3 & voyage-3-lite](https://blog.voyageai.com/2024/09/18/voyage-3/) - a new generation of small yet mighty general-purpose embedding models
 - [Tencent-Hunyuan-Large](https://github.com/Tencent/Tencent-Hunyuan-Large) - the largest open-source Transformer-based MoE model in the industry, featuring a total of 389 billion parameters and 52 billion active parameters
 - [Granite](https://www.ibm.com/granite), [Granite 3.0](https://www.ibm.com/new/ibm-granite-3-0-open-state-of-the-art-enterprise-models) - a family of open, performant, and trusted AI models, tailored for business and optimized to scale your AI applications, by IBM